Excellent

 Detailed Report Delivery

-Within 5-7 working days of the inspection, you receive your comprehensive Building Survey report.
-The document includes our findings, colour photographs, defect classifications and clear recommendations for action.
-The report is clear, jargon-free and easy to understand.
+After the inspection, your comprehensive Building Survey report arrives within 5-7 working days.
+It includes our findings, colour photographs, defect classifications and plain recommendations for next steps.
+We keep the language clear and free from jargon, so the report is easy to follow.

 4